aagb1884/python_framework_test/README.md

   ```
   python manage.py shell
   ```
 NB.
-Cloning this repo will include three images you can use for the user avatars.
+Cloning this repo will include images you can use for the user avatars.

 Further advice on starting a Django project [can be found here](https://docs.djangoproject.com/en/5.0/intro/tutorial01/)